sxs-collaboration/spectre/docs/DevGuide/Concepts.md

   in each logical coordinate axis.

 * Mesh:<br>
   A regular set of grid points associated with an Element.
-Represented by the data structure Index
+Represented by the data structure Mesh.

 * External Boundary:<br>
   A face of a Block or Element that has no neighbor.